viksit/keyframe/tutorial/README.md

 ### Train the model to recognize the modify intent
 In `tutorial/data/botv2`, we've included new utterances for the intent `modify`.
 Check them out now:

-*calendar_train2.txt:*
+*botv2_train.tsv:*
 ```
+...
-change the time of the meeting with deepak|modify
+change the time of the meeting with deepak	modify
-do the meeting with Jane at 1pm instead|modify
+do the meeting with Jane at 1pm instead	modify
-switch the 1:1 to 9am on tuesday|modify
+switch the 1:1 to 9am on tuesday	modify
 ```
 The model was pretrained for the `create` and `cancel` intents; now, we'll upload and train the model ourselves to add the `modify` intent.
 To do so, go to the "Intent Models" section of the Myra dashboard.
 * Create a new model named `tutorial_botv2` and click the green plus icon.
-* Upload `calendar_train2.txt` into the Train section and `calendar_test2.txt` into the Test section, and hit Save and Train.
+* Upload `botv2_train.tsv` into the Train section and `botv2_test.tsv` into the Test section, and hit Save and Train.
-* Wait a few minutes.
+* The model will take a few minutes to train.
 Once the status says 'Ready', copy the intent model's ID over to `INTENT_MODEL_ID` in `tutorial.py`.

 ### Add modify to the bot
 Create a new entry in `self.intent_map` in the `Actions` class: